-How lovely it would be if you don’t have to wait weeks to see your GP, followed by another long wait for medical tests results?
-Imagine picking up your device and right on your mobile device or any other choiced device and you are able to book for a care provider for yourself or any loved one?
-This is what and many more technology has to offer in the healthcare sector.
+How lovely it would be if you don’t have to wait weeks to see your GP, followed by another long wait for medical test results?
+Imagine picking up your device and right on your mobile device or any other chosen device and you are able to book a care provider for yourself or any loved one?
+This is what much more technology has to offer in the healthcare sector.

-We are acquainted with the changing demographic trends, and we are not ignorant of the emergence of an ageing population and rapid increase on chronic illnesses – this is creating huge demand for health care and social services.
-Again this has brought a great challenge given the sophistication of the 21st-century technology.
+We are acquainted with the changing demographic trends, and we are not ignorant of the emergence of an ageing population and rapid increase in chronic illnesses – this is creating a huge demand for health care and social services.
+Again this has brought a great challenge given the sophistication of 21st-century technology.

-According to Louisa: But she needs a little personal care when other members of the family are out at school or work.
+According to Louisa: She needs a little personal care when other members of the family are out at school or work.

 Louisa wasn’t sure how to go about things but discovered she could book her mother’s care using an online service.

 That makes it a lot easier to plan care flexibly depending on when Peggy might be needing a carer.

 “I just log in via the internet using my phone and just select the number of hours and the day and the time I want the carer to come.
 It’s really quick and also the payment’s all done online,” Louisa says.

 At whitecrest Care Services, we identify with this trend.
 As an agency regulated by the Care Quality Commission (CQC), we have made it an obligation to take advantage of technology to provide quality healthcare to everyone at all times.

 New technology keeps emerging and harnessed likewise both for booking carers and also facilitating remote monitoring of the elderly, so reducing the need to visit homes every now and then.